A universal characterization of standard Borel spaces: Categories

 together form a cocone which exhibits $Y$ as the coproduct $\bigsqcup_i f^*(X_i)$.
 In particular, when $I = \emptyset$, this means we have an initial object $0 \in \!C$ which is \defn{strict}, meaning any $f : Y -> 0$ is an isomorphism.
 A coproduct $\bigsqcup_i X_i$ is \defn{disjoint} if each of the cocone morphisms $\iota_i : X_i -> \bigsqcup_{i \in I} X_i$ is monic, and for any $i \ne j$, the pullback of $\iota_i, \iota_j$ is the initial object.
 For extensivity, it is enough to consider nullary and binary coproducts, i.e., for there to be a strict initial object, as well as pullback-stable and disjoint binary coproducts.
 More generally, we say that $\!C$ is \defn{$\kappa$-extensive} if it has pullback-stable and disjoint $\kappa$-ary coproducts (disjointness needs only be checked for binary coproducts).
 A finitely continuous functor $\@F : \!C -> \!D$ between finitely complete ($\kappa$-)extensive categories is \defn{($\kappa$-)extensive} if it preserves finite (resp., $\kappa$-ary) coproducts.

 A finitely complete category $\!C$ is \defn{subextensive} if it has a strict initial object $0$, which implies that every subobject poset $\Sub(X)$ has a least element $0 `-> X$, and any two subobjects $A, B \setle X$ which are \defn{disjoint} (meaning their meet is $0$) have a pullback-stable join in $\Sub(X)$.
-(This notion is commonly considered only as part of the definition of a \defn{coherent} category; see e.g., \cite[A1.4]{Jeleph}.)
+(This notion is part of the definition of \defn{coherent} category, see e.g., \cite[A1.4]{Jeleph}, as well as an instance of Barr's \defn{effective unions} \cite{Bar}.)
 We will denote the pairwise disjoint joins by $A \sqcup B$ (this is consistent with the above usage by \cref{thm:ext-coprod-join,thm:subext-join-coprod} below).
 More generally, we say that $\!C$ is \defn{$\kappa$-subextensive} if any $\kappa$-ary family of pairwise disjoint $A_i \setle X$ has a pullback-stable join $\bigsqcup_i A_i$ in $\Sub(X)$.
 A finitely continuous functor $\@F : \!C -> \!D$ between finitely complete ($\kappa$-)subextensive categories is \defn{($\kappa$-)subextensive} if it preserves the initial object and finite (resp., $\kappa$-ary) joins of disjoint subobjects.

 The subobject posets $\Sub(X)$ in a finitely complete $\kappa$-subextensive category $\!C$ have a partial algebraic structure which we will refer to as a \defn{$\kappa$-disjunctive frame} \footnote{The terminology is motivated by \defn{$\kappa$-frames} \cite{Mad}.} (or \defn{distributive disjunctive lattice} when $\kappa = \omega$), meaning a meet-semilattice with (greatest and) least element and joins of pairwise disjoint $\kappa$-ary families, over which finite meets distribute; distributivity in $\Sub(X)$ follows from pullback-stability.
 The pullback maps $f^* : \Sub(Y) -> \Sub(X)$ are $\kappa$-disjunctive frame homomorphisms (giving a functor $\Sub : \!C^\op -> \!{\kappa DisjFrm}$ to the category of $\kappa$-disjunctive frames), as are the maps $\@F|\Sub_\!C(X) : \Sub_\!C(X) -> \Sub_\!D(\@F(X))$ induced by $\kappa$-subextensive functors $\@F : \!C -> \!D$.